StringTokenizer : Java Glossary

 StringTokenizer

 java.util.StringTokenizer breaks up Strings into chunks at delimiters and hands them to you one at a time.
 See this StringTokenizer code example.
 Watch the American spelling.
 Make sure files you use with StringTokenizer have a final CrLf.
-The long form of the constructor lets you specify the characters to use as delimiters, and whether you want those delimiters themselves considered as tokens and returned to you, or just ignored.
+The long form of the constructor lets you specify the characters to use as delimiters and whether you want those delimiters themselves considered as tokens and returned to you, or just ignored.
 If you are trying to parse source code with embedded comments and quoted strings, then java.util.StreamTokenizer will be more appropriate.
-With JDK 1.3 the meaning of StreamTokenizer.nextToken was redefined without renaming the method or even changing the docs.
+With Java version 1.3 the meaning of StreamTokenizer.nextToken was redefined without renaming the method or even changing the docs.
 This means old code won’t work on 1.3 and vice versa!
 Phht.

-Reading Numeric Data From an ASCII file
+Reading Numeric Data From an ASCII (American Standard Code for Information Interchange) file

 Java has no built-in methods for reading data of the form: 123 456,-4.